Published on July 14, 2022

 Certain industries continue to lag behind in terms of recovery, but they are improving nevertheless.
 Agriculture grew marginally by 0.2% as the industry continued to suffer from the impact of recent typhoons.
 Meanwhile, the industry sector continued to outpace the other sectors with 10.4% growth as demand for manufactured goods remained strong.
 The output of the manufacturing industry is now 1% above pre-pandemic level.
 Furthermore, the surge in global commodity prices has provided a boost to the mining industry.
 As for services, transport, accommodation, and restaurants had the fastest growth rate at around 23% given the low base from the previous year and the recovery of demand for high-contact services.
 Communication continues to be a leading industry given the increasing internet requirements of consumers and businesses.
 Real estate has recovered further especially the mall and hotel segments.

 Inflation was faster in 2021 at 3.9% amid supply constraints and improving demand causing the Peso to depreciate.
-This year, inflation has gone up further close to 5% with oil as the main driver.
+This year, inflation has gone up further to 6.1% with oil as the main driver.
 Looking ahead, consumer prices may increase at a faster pace this year due to existing and emerging risks.
 Oil prices have gone up significantly this year amid the conflict in Ukraine.
 Electricity cost may increase further as energy companies will likely pass on the cost to consumers, especially given the 275% year-on-year increase in coal prices.
 Meanwhile, the Peso is expected to weaken in the coming months.
 A weaker Peso will make imported items more expensive, especially oil and coal.
 With demand gradually returning to pre-pandemic level, the country’s current account deficit will likely widen and this will exert pressure on the Peso.

 The information contained herein is published by the Bank of the Philippine Islands (or the “Unibank”).
 It is based on information obtained from sources considered to be reliable, but the Unibank does not make any representation or warranty, express or implied, as to its accuracy, completeness, timeliness or correctness for any purpose.
 All the charts and graphs are taken from publicly available sources or derived from proprietary data.
 Expressed opinions may be subject to change without prior notice.
 Any recommendation contained herein does not pertain to any specific investment objectives, financial situation and the particular needs of any addressee.
 The information herein is published for the information of addressees only and is not to be taken in substitution for the exercise of judgment by addressees who should obtain separate legal or financial advice.
 The Unibank, or any of its related companies or any individuals connected with the group accepts no liability for any direct, special, indirect, consequential, incidental damages or any other loss or damages of any kind arising from any use of the information herein (including any error, omission or misstatement herein, negligent or otherwise) or further communication thereof, even if the Unibank or any other person has been advised of the possibility thereof.
 The information herein is not to be construed as a solicitation to buy or sell any securities, futures, options or other financial instruments or to provide any investment advice or services.
 The Unibank and its associates, their directors, officers and/or employees may have positions or other interests in, and may effect transactions in securities mentioned herein and may also perform or seek to perform broking, investment banking and other banking or financial services for these companies.
 The information herein is not intended for distribution to, or use by, any person or entity in any jurisdiction or country where such distribution or use would be contrary to law or regulation.